a California Non-Profit 501(c)(3) Corporation – EIN 99-3474773

 Carpooling is in!
 If you are interested in sharing a ride to camp, indicate that when you register and you’ll be put you in contact with any others from your area who are also interested in carpooling.
 Ditto if you can give someone a ride.

-You can arrive anytime after 2 PM on the first day of camp.
+You can arrive anytime After 2 PM on the first day of camp.
 Please don’t come earlier than that.
-Thanks.
+Thank you!

 Staff